-Pat's research into the Williams line ended with Jeremiah Williams, born about 1790.
-It was a dream of hers to tie Jeremiah into authentic family lines out east, in particular to connect him to a the famous Roger Williams of Rhode Island.
-More than once she expressed her disgust that people on the internet had guessed at connections, and now those guesses were now presented as facts, with little proof at all.
+Pat Baribeau's research into the Williams line ended with Jeremiah Williams, born about 1790.
+It was a dream of hers to tie Jeremiah into documented family lines out east, in particular to connect him to the famous Roger Williams of Rhode Island.
+More than once she expressed her thinking that people on the internet weren't presenting convincing evidence.

-Well, with apologies to Pat Baribeau, I teamed up with a few researchers of the Williams family in the Upper Peninsula (actually I just took a lot of their stuff) and learned that we are likely not related to Roger Williams, as far as I can see.
+Well, with apologies to Pat, I teamed up with a few researchers of the Williams family in the Upper Peninsula (Ha!-I really just took a lot of their stuff!) and learned that we are likely not related to Roger Williams.
 The ancestry of Samuel Williams (#768), the earliest Williams we know of, is still unknown, although he married a Dutch woman, as did his son Lewis.
 I'm happy to be able now to begin three additional generations of this account with Williams families.
 And now it's been shown through DNA comparisons that Frances Williams was probably about 3⁄4 Ojibwe.